 When it comes to packaging machines, the louder they are, the more wear and tear you can expect.
-While a bit of noise is normal and unavoidable, when you have to yell to hear each other over a machine, this can signify future issues.
+While a bit of noise is normal and unavoidable, when you have to yell to communicate over a machine, this can signify future issues.

 Remember, noise usually indicates friction and/or vibration of moving parts.
 And that usually leads to increased frequency of wear parts replacement, bolts and screws coming loose over time, increased risk of machine malfunction, and unplanned downtime.

-The best way to assess vertical filling machine noise levels is to ask a packaging machine manufacturer to see their machine running at their facility.
-If that's not possible, check out videos of the machine in production and turn on the sound.
+The best way to assess vertical form fill seal machine noise levels is to ask a packaging machine manufacturer to see the machine running at their facility.
+If that's not possible, check out videos of the machine in production and turn up the sound.

 4. Ease of changeover

 Most VFFS machines can be changed over, or adjusted to accommodate a range of packaging bag sizes and types.
 This requires adjustments be made to the machine, both in its programming and physical configuration.
-Downtime from changeover is one of the top things end automated packaging users complain about when it either takes too long and requires too much labor.
+Downtime from changeover is one of the top things automated packaging machine users complain about...it either takes too long or requires specialty tools.

-For a standard VFFS machine, changeover should be easy and tool-free, and require about 30 – 45 minutes or less to complete.
+On a modern VFFS machine, changeover should be easy and tool-free, and require about 30 – 45 minutes or less to complete.
 Rotary premade pouch machines can be changed over in a matter of minutes, usually less than 5.

 5. Packaging machine controls

 The controls system governs the starting, stopping, and function of the entire machine.
 Allen Bradley controls are the most popular and widely supported in the industry.
 Siemens controls are another popular option.
 Here's an explanation of a few controls components to pay attention to: